sorianog/gemini-api-comp-2024-info/README.md

 #### Best game app | $50,000
 Reimagine gaming with the Gemini API.
 Show us how you can use AI to create immersive worlds, intelligent characters, groundbreaking gameplay mechanics, and more.

+## Judging Criteria
+Winners will be selected by an expert panel from Google

+#### Remarkability
+Your submission brilliantly showcases AI in a way that is both meaningful and impactful, delivering a superior and remarkable experience.

+#### Creativity
+Your submission is creative, original, unexpected, and versatile.
+It is not just a copy of something that already exists, but rather something new and innovative.

+#### Usefulness
+Your submission should clearly identify the specific group of people your project aims to help.
+Describe the problems or difficulties these individuals face, and then explain how your solution directly tackles those challenges.
+Highlight the positive changes your solution brings to their lives or to society as a whole.

+#### Impactfulness
+Your submission demonstrates value by contributing to accessibility, environmental sustainability, or the improvement of people's lives.

+#### Execution
+Your submission is superbly executed, demonstrating high quality and meticulous attention to detail, and is completely free of bugs and glitches.